*Your ConquerHSC Notes are consistently being revised throughout the 2019 HSC Year to ensure quality

 - Both effects explains genetic drift using events that happen by chance.
 Therefore, genetic drift is random and happen by chance.

-The founder effect essentially refers to the migration of some species’ from the original population to another location.
-Sometimes, there may be a new barrier that separates or isolates species’ of the original population which results in a new population (or subpopulation to be specific) to be established.
+The founder effect essentially refers to the separation (can be in the form of migration) of some species’ from the original population to another location.
+A barrier (e.g. geographical barrier) can separate or isolate the species’ of the original population from the newly migrated population.

-These species that are separated from the original population are known as the founders of the new population that is established in the new location.
-By chance, the new population will have different allele frequencies compared to the old population and, thus, lower genetic variation in the gene pool compared to the old population.
+The species that are separated from the original population are known as the founders of the new population that is established in the new location, isolated from original population.
+By random chance, the new population may have different allele frequencies compared to the old population and, thus, lower genetic variation in the gene pool compared to the old population.
 This is because, by chance, the founders may not carry all the genetic variation of the old population.
+The offsprings of the founders will therefore not inherit all the genetic variation present in the original population as the frequency of some alleles are effectively reduced to zero in newly founded population.

 Similarly, the original population will experience a decline in the genetic variation due to isolation or migration of a portion of its population to form the new population.
 As a result, the original population will have lost some of its allele frequency which is measured as a decline in genetic variation in the original population’s gene pool.